Camp Nou: Renovation and expansion

-On 18 September 2007, the British architect Norman Foster and his company were selected to "restructure" Camp Nou.
+On 18 September 2007, the British architect Norman Foster and his company were selected to "restructure" the Camp Nou.
 The plan included the addition of roughly 6,000 seats, for a maximum capacity of 105,000, at an estimated cost of €250 million.
-The FC Barcelona board approved the sale of their former training ground (the Mini Estadi) against significant opposition in order to finance the remodeling.
+The Barcelona board approved the sale of their former training ground (the Mini Estadi) against significant opposition in order to finance the remodeling.
 The project was planned to begin in 2009 and to be finished for the 2011–12 season.
-However, due to the 2008 financial crisis the sale of the training ground was postponed and likewise the remodeling project.
-In May 2010, Sandro Rosell, then a candidate for president of FC Barcelona, dismissed the possibility of selling the Mini Estadi, saying it would be indefensible to "sell the crown jewels", and his election on 30 June 2010 effectively halted the plan to remodel Camp Nou.
+However, due to the 2008 financial crisis, the sale of the training ground was postponed, and likewise the remodeling project.
+In May 2010, Sandro Rosell, then a candidate for president of Barcelona, dismissed the possibility of selling the Mini Estadi, saying it would be indefensible to "sell the crown jewels", and his election on 30 June 2010 effectively halted the plan to remodel the Camp Nou.

-In January 2014, Barcelona's board of directors rejected the option of building a new stadium due to financial constraints and instead opted to remodel the Camp Nou to bring the capacity up to 105,000.
-The project was expected to run from 2017 to early 2021, with a cost of around £495 million (€600 million), making it one of the most expensive expansions on a per-seat basis.
+In January 2014, Barcelona's board of directors rejected the option of building a new stadium due to financial constraints, and instead opted to remodel the Camp Nou to bring the capacity up to 105,000.
+The project was expected to run from 2017 to early 2021, with a cost of around €600million (£495 million), making it one of the most expensive expansions on a per-seat basis.
 A refined plan was released in May 2015 showing plans to add a canopy over the stands and showing the plans for seating expansion in greater detail.
 Construction was planned in 2019 to begin in summer 2020 and to be completed in 2024.

-On 28 April 2022, after several delays, the City Council of Barcelona granted a licence for the renovation after the 2021–22 season.
-The focus of the renovation will be the first and second tier technology aspects.
-The third tier is scheduled to be demolished in mid-2023 and the renovation is expected to be completed during the 2025–26 season.
-During the time of the renovation, FC Barcelona will move to Estadi Olímpic Lluís Companys in Montjuïc.
+On 28 April 2022, the club confirmed that renovations would begin after the 2022–23 season.
+Renovation work on the stadium began on 1 June 2023.
+At that time, Barcelona president Joan Laporta stated that the club expected to return by December 2024, when most of the work will be done.
+Final completion of all renovations is scheduled for June 2026.
+While the renovations are ongoing, Barcelona is playing home matches at Estadi Olímpic Lluís Companys in Montjuïc.
+In September 2025, Barcelona announced their return scheduled for late 2025, albeit at a reduced capacity.

+On 7 November 2025, the club staged an open training session in front of 21,795 fans.

+On 17 November 2025, Barcelona confirmed that it would return to the stadium for its league fixture against Athletic Bilbao on 22 November with a capacity of 45,401 attendees.